privacyguides/privacyguides.org/docs/email.en.md

 ## Email Encryption Overview

-### What is end-to-end encryption (E2EE) encryption in email?
+### What is end-to-end encryption (E2EE) in email?

-[End-to-end encryption (E2EE)](https://en.wikipedia.org/wiki/End-to-end_encryption) is a way of encrypting email contents so that nobody but the recipient(s) can read the email message.
+E2EE is a way of encrypting email contents so that nobody but the recipient(s) can read the email message.

 ### How can I encrypt my email?